cabin trip packing list

 The Ultimate Cabin Trip Packing List

-When packing for a cabin trip, keep in mind the climate and activities that you will be participating in.
-If you are going to a cold climate, bring clothing that will keep you warm, such as sweaters, thermal layers, hats, and gloves.
+First things first, when packing for a cabin trip, keep in mind the climate and activities that you will be participating in.
+If you are going to face cold, bring clothing that will keep you warm, such as sweaters, thermal layers, hats, and gloves.

-If you will be doing outdoor activities such as hiking or skiing, make sure to pack appropriate gear, such as boots, jackets, and sunscreen.
-And don’t forget snacks and drinks – the cabin trip is definitely not the time to diet!
+If you will be doing plenty of outdoor activities such as hiking or skiing, make sure to pack appropriate gear, such as hiking boots, breathable layers, jackets, and sunscreen.
+And don’t forget snacks and drinks – the cabin trip is not the time to diet!

-Here is a suggested packing list for a typical cabin trip:
+Suggested packing list for a typical cabin trip

 Shower gelFruits &